Obstetrical bleeding

 Obstetrical bleeding is bleeding in pregnancy that occurs before, during, or after childbirth.
 Bleeding before childbirth is that which occurs after 24 weeks of pregnancy.
-Bleeding may be vaginal or less commonly into the abdominal cavity.
-Bleeding which occurs before 24 weeks is known as early pregnancy bleeding.
+Bleeding may be vaginal or, less commonly, into the abdominal cavity.
+Bleeding that occurs before 24 weeks is known as early pregnancy bleeding.

 Causes of bleeding before and during childbirth include cervicitis, placenta previa, placental abruption and uterine rupture.
 Causes of bleeding after childbirth include poor contraction of the uterus, retained products of conception, and bleeding disorders.

 About 8.7 million cases of severe maternal bleeding occurred in 2015 resulting in 83,000 deaths.
 Between 2003 and 2009, bleeding accounted for 27% of maternal deaths globally.

 Later pregnancy

 Antepartum bleeding (APH), also prepartum hemorrhage, is bleeding during pregnancy from the 24th week (sometimes defined as from the 20th week) gestational age up to the birth of the baby.
-The primary consideration is the presence of a placenta previa which is a low lying placenta at or very near to the internal cervical os.
+The primary consideration is the presence of a placenta previa, which is a low-lying placenta at or very near to the internal cervical os.
 This condition occurs in roughly 4 out of 1000 pregnancies and usually needs to be resolved by delivering the baby via cesarean section.
-Also a placental abruption (in which there is premature separation of the placenta) can lead to obstetrical hemorrhage, sometimes concealed.
-This pathology is of important consideration after maternal trauma such as a motor vehicle accident or fall.
+Also, a placental abruption (in which there is premature separation of the placenta) can lead to obstetrical hemorrhage, sometimes concealed.
+This pathology is of important consideration after maternal trauma, such as a motor vehicle accident or fall.

-Other considerations to include when assessing antepartum bleeding are: sterile vaginal exams that are performed in order to assess dilation of the patient when the 40th week is approaching.
-As well as cervical insufficiency defined as a midtrimester (14th-26th week) dilation of the cervix which may need medical intervention to assist in keeping the pregnancy sustainable.
+Other considerations to include when assessing antepartum bleeding are: sterile vaginal exams that are performed to assess dilation of the patient when the 40th week is approaching.
+Cervical insufficiency is defined as a midtrimester (14th-26th week) dilation of the cervix, which may need medical intervention to assist in keeping the pregnancy sustainable.

 During labor

 Besides placenta previa and placental abruption, uterine rupture can occur, which is a very serious condition leading to internal or external bleeding.
-Bleeding from the fetus is rare, but may occur with two conditions called vasa previa and velamentous umbilical cord insertion where the fetal blood vessels lie near the placental insertion site unprotected by Wharton's jelly of the cord.
+Bleeding from the fetus is rare, but may occur with two conditions called vasa previa and velamentous umbilical cord insertion, where the fetal blood vessels lie near the placental insertion site unprotected by Wharton's jelly of the cord.
 Occasionally this condition can be diagnosed by ultrasound.
-There are also tests to differentiate maternal blood from fetal blood which can help in determining the source of the bleed.
+There are also tests to differentiate maternal blood from fetal blood, which can help in determining the source of the bleed.

 After delivery

 Abnormal bleeding after delivery, or postpartum hemorrhage, is the loss of greater than 500 ml of blood following vaginal delivery, or 1000 ml of blood following cesarean section.
 Other definitions of excessive postpartum bleeding are hemodynamic instability, drop of hemoglobin of more than 10%, or requiring blood transfusion.
-In the literature, primary postpartum hemorrhage is defined as uncontrolled bleeding that occurs in the first 24 hours after delivery while secondary hemorrhage occurs between 24 hours and six weeks.
+In the literature, primary postpartum hemorrhage is defined as uncontrolled bleeding that occurs in the first 24 hours after delivery, while secondary hemorrhage occurs between 24 hours and six weeks.